jefflai108/pytorch-kaldi-neural-speaker-embeddings/README.md

 The models are trained on [VoxCeleb I+II](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/), which is free for downloads (the trial lists are also there).
 One can easily adapt `pipeline.sh` for different datasets.

 # Pre-Trained Models
+Due to Youtube's privacy policy, unfortunately I am not allowed to upload pre-trained models for VoxCeleb I+II.

 # Benchmarking Speaker Verification EERs